accoffin12/streaming-07-FinalMTA/README.md

         writer.writerow(message)
         logger.info(f'[x] Added to CSV {message}')
 ```
-Once the message has been processed from the queue, the consumer is instructed to delete the queue, ensuring that no messages remain inside before the Producer adds a new message to the queue.
-Additionally to prevent the miss handling of messages auto_ack was set to false, as a way to ensure the messages were handled prior to deletion of queue.
+Once the message has been processed from the queue, the consumer is instructed to delete the queue, ensuring that no messages remain inside before the Producer adds a new message.
+Additionally to prevent the miss handling of messages auto_ack was set to false, to ensure the messages were handled before deletion of the queue.

 ```
 channel.queue_delete(queue=qn)
 channel.queue_declare(queue=qn, durable=True)

-# prefetch_count = Per consumer limit of unaknowledged messages
+# prefetch_count = Per consumer limit of unacknowledged messages
 channel.basic_qos(prefetch_count=1)

 # and do not auto-acknowledge the message (let the callback handle it)